 Here is what to do to get rid of this most common indoor plant pest.

-Even though some argue it is more difficult to get rid of fungus gnat infestation than the fruit flies infestation, from natural ingredients such as neem oil and apple cider vinegar to DIY vinegar traps, there are many effective ways to control the infestation.
+Even though some argue it is more difficult to get rid of and infestation of fungus gnats than the fruit flies infestation, from natural ingredients such as neem oil and apple cider vinegar to DIY vinegar traps, there are many effective ways to control the infestation.

 You don’t need a green thumb to effectively control the gnat infestations.

 #1 – Drying Out Soil

 - Many fungus gnats infestation happens due to too much soil moisture and overwatering of plants.

 - Keep the plant-soil dry by waiting longer between watering sessions.